Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 2- However, some Muslim jurists state that it is recommended to make up the missed fasts separately from fasting the six days of Shawwal so as to get extra reward.

-In his response to the question, late Sheikh `Atiyyah Saqr, former head of Al-Azhar Fatwa Committee, states:
+In his response to the question, late Sheikh `Atiyyah Saqr, the late head of Al-Azhar Fatwa Committee, states:

 A person who has missed days of fasting in Ramadan may fast the optional six days of Shawwal with the intention of both making up for these missed days and observing the optional fasting of six days of Shawwal.